Training on Digital Accessibility

 Digital accessibility means that people with disabilities have more than just one way to get access to the electronic technology, information and services offered by West Texas A&M University.

-Digital is a shorter word.
+"Digital" is shorter than some longer words that are often used to mean the same thing.
 Digital is used with the same meaning as these longer words, or their acronyms.

 Digital accessibility makes it possible for qualified individuals with disabilities to access University activities, programs, and services quickly, easily, independently, privately, and equally.